 10 Best Things to Do in Great Sand Dunes National Park & Preserve

-From the expansive 30-square-mile dune field to its towering peaks and pristine alpine lakes, Great Sand Dunes National Park and Preserve is one of the most uniquely diverse National Parks in the country!
+From an expansive 30-square-mile (78-square-km) dune field to pristine alpine lakes and towering peaks that rise to an elevation of 13,347 ft.
+(4,068 m), Great Sand Dunes National Park and Preserve is one of the most uniquely diverse National Parks in the country!

-That being said, most who visit Great Sand Dunes National Park, visit for the dune field, as it’s one of those places that brings out the child in everyone!
+That said, most who visit Great Sand Dunes National Park for the first time come for the dune field—and for good reason—as it’s one of those places that brings out the child in everyone!

-However, beyond the sand dunes, there are a number of other amazing adventures that I highly recommend checking out, which can and should be influenced by the time of year that you plan to visit.
-Please read the section below to learn more about why I say this.
+However, beyond the sand dunes, there are a number of other amazing adventures that I highly recommend checking out, which can and should be influenced by the time of year you plan to visit.

-What is the Best Time of Year to Visit Great Sand Dunes?
+What is the Best Time of Year to Visit Great Sand Dunes National Park?

 The answer to the question is very easy: fall!

-I don’t want to discourage visiting at other times of the year because snow on the sand dunes is truly something special to see.
-However, fall is the best time of year because the dune field is the safest to visit, the upper elevations should be snow-free, and there are a variety of amazing trails in the park that make for great places to see the Aspens change colors!
+Now, I don’t write this to discourage visiting at other times of the year because snow on the sand dunes is truly something special to see!
+However, fall is the best time of the year because the dune field is the safest to visit, the upper elevations should be snow-free, and there are a variety of amazing trails in the park that make for great places to see the Aspens change colors!

-Therefore, I believe that fall is the best all-around choice because the park is less crowded at this time of year, most areas of the park should be snow-free, and the sand dunes are safe to enjoy after the temperatures begin to drop from their summer extremes!
+It’s for all these reasons that I believe fall—specifically the last week of September and the first week of October—is the best all-around choice, considering the park is less crowded at this time of year, most elevations should be snow-free, and the sand dunes are safe to enjoy following their summer extremes!

 Hiking Checklist - Great Sand Dunes